Registration is now open!

 Soft Drink Sales – While enjoying the music from the nearby stage, sell ice cold bottles of water and soft drinks; a great way to interact with many festival attendees!
 (Suitable for youths 14 and older, or as young as 10 if accompanied by an adult volunteer for the full shift.)

-Transportation Team – The Transportation team is responsible for making sure all artists and staff are transported between the airport, the hotel, and the Festival site at the appropriate times.
-The Transportation team works closely with the logistics coordinator and local transportation providers to assist in executing the transportation system for the Richmond Folk Festival.
-This position operates from the hotel and plays a pivotal role in the Festival.
-Transportation team members are not required to drive the shuttle, they assist with the logistics of the transportation network.
+Transportation Coordination (Hilton Hotel) – The Transportation team works closely with the logistics coordinator and local transportation providers to assist in executing the transportation system for the Richmond Folk Festival.
+As a Volunteer you will help at the Hotel Transportation Desk.
+There is no driving required.
+This position operates from the Hilton Downtown Richmond, 501 East Broad Street and plays a pivotal role in the Festival.

 Virginia Folklife Area – Want to meet and work with Virginia’s finest artisans?
 Assist the demonstrators at the Virginia Folk Life Craft Demonstration area.
 Help with set up, keep an eye on their booth or bring food and water.
 Get a close look at what others will be watching from afar.